-Grade Meaning AOS Approved overseas study RU Result temporarily unavailable RY Result next teaching period or next year - generally thesis or dissertation units SET Special extension of time granted SPE Special examination granted - arranged by Student Administration and Services SPS Special examination granted - arranged by School W Withdrew after the census date but by the last date prescribed in the Principal Dates before deemed to have failed WN Withdrew after the date prescribed in the Principal Dates and deemed to have failed
+Grade Meaning AOS Approved overseas study RU Result temporarily unavailable RY Result next teaching period or next year - generally thesis or dissertation units SET Special extension of time granted SPE Special examination granted - arranged by Student Administration and Services SPS Special examination granted - arranged by School W Withdrew after the census date but by the last date prescribed in the Principal Dates before deemed to have failed

+WN Withdrew after the date prescribed in the Principal Dates and deemed to have failed WUN Withdrawn by the University and deemed to have failed

 - a.
 The University uses a variety of grades to indicate administrative actions that are separate from academic assessment: - b.
-Details of these grades are available on the University's official academic transcripts and from the Examinations and Results Unit of Student Success.
+Details of these grades are available on the University's official Academic Record (Transcript) and from the Examinations, Results & Timetabling.